Agent-Centric Relation Graph for Object Visual Navigation: Proposed Method

 \subsection{Learning Visual Representation}

 For the navigation task that controls an indoor agent, it is essential to learn informative visual representation.
-To obtain this representation, as shown in \cref{fig:model}, we propose an Agent-Centric Relation Graph (ACRG) that consists of two parts: \textit{Object Horizontal Relationship Graph (OHRG)} that establishes a horizontal relationship to capture the planar correlation among objects and \textit{Agent-Target Depth Relationship Graph (ATDRG)} that builds a distance relationship between the agent and the target.
-After obtaining the above graphs, we merge them to achieve ACRG.
-Then, we utilize ACRG as attention to encoding the detection features.
-Finally, we imply a transformer to combine the above features and the position-encoded global as the complete representation.
+To obtain this representation, as shown in \cref{Feature_Aware}, we propose an Agent-Centric Relation Graph (ACRG) that consists of two parts: \textit{Object Horizontal Relationship Graph (OHRG)} that perceives the horizontal layout relationship among objects on the planar map and \textit{Agent-Target Distance Relationship Graph (ATDRG)} that captures the distance relationship between the agent and objects.
+After getting the above graph representations, we concatenate them to get the ACRG that contains the two relationships.
+Then, we utilize the attention mechanism to make the agent associate the object relation and the observation regions.
+Based on this idea, we utilize a transformer to process the ACRG representation and the global feature.